nkostopoulos/dga-explainability/README.md

 # dga-explainability
-Code and Result repository for the paper "SHAP Interpretations of Tree and Neural Network DNS Classifiers for Analyzing DGA Family Characteristics" under review by IEEE Access.
+Code and Result repository for the paper "SHAP Interpretations of Tree and Neural Network DNS Classifiers for Analyzing DGA Family Characteristics" accepted by IEEE Access.

 Implementation folder: Code for reproducing our experiments organized as follows:
 - filter_tranco_names: Code to obtain Tranco List and filter it to exclude DGA names.
 DGA names are provided by the DGArchive repository.